Jammersplit/Randy.js/README.md

 `sumOfSlices` should be a non-negative number.
 Negative values will be inverted.
 Default value is `1`.
 A sum of `0` will lead to all values in the returned array being `0`.

-Optional third parameter `maxSpread` controls how much variance is allowed among the generated array values.
+Optional parameter `maxSpread` controls how much variance is allowed among the generated array values.
 That means how much they can deviate from the *mean value* (which is `sumOfSlices / numberOfSlices`).

 `maxSpread` expects a value from `0` to `1`, with `0` meaning all slices in the returned array will be identical, and `1` meaning the largest possible variance is allowed.
 Default value is `1`.